Migracode-Barcelona/curriculum2.0/common-content/en/module/js1/check-unix-os/index.md

 We do not support Windows so as to not waste lots of trainee and volunteer time.
 We have made this decision even though Windows is a popular operating system and has features like WSL which help to get experience with Unix.
 {{</note>}}

 If you have a Mac or Linux machine already, you already have a UNIX based operating system.
 All MC-supplied laptops run Mac OS or Linux.
-If you have your own machine and it runs Windows, you need to set up a Linux partition.
-If you need help doing this, message us on Slack, or bring your laptop to the Open Cultural Center office space to get support.
-It's normal to need help with this process.
+If you have your own machine and it runs Windows, you need to set up a Linux partition. …If you have your own machine and runs Windows:
+1. Ask MigraCode to provide with a laptop (Linux or Mac OS)
+2. If MigraCode doesn’t have any available laptops, you will need to set up a Linux partition.
+If you need help doing this, send a message in slack so some volunteers can try to help you with it.
 <!-- END-CYF-ONLY -->

 [Dual Boot on Windows](https://help.ubuntu.com/community/WindowsDualBoot)